srv48/ytmusic_wrapped/README.md

 `-d [YouTube API key]` to enable duration calculation
 <br>
 <br>
 Your report will be available in report.html and report.dat.
 Note that it usually takes less than 1 minute to complete a report.
 However `-d` option can add several hours to the process.
-YouTube also has an API limit which this will hit against, though I don't know the probability of actually hitting it.